Obtaining US citizenship: answers to the main questions

 - have lived in their state for at least 3 months prior to applying;

-- take a test in English, as well as in the history and social order of the United States;
+- pass the test in English, as well as in history and civil law of the United States;

 - be a person of good moral character.